Taqiyya: Alawite view

-Alawites beliefs have never been confirmed by their modern religious authorities.
+Alawite beliefs have never been confirmed by their modern religious authorities.
 Alawites tend to conceal their beliefs (taqiyya) due to historical persecution.
 Some tenets of the faith are secret, known only to a select few; therefore, they have been described as a mystical sect.
 Alawites celebrate Islamic festivals but consider the most important one to be Eid al-Ghadir.

 Druze view

 Because of the Druze's Ismaili Shia origin, they have also been associated with taqiyya.
 When the Druze were a minority being persecuted they took the appearance of another religion externally, usually the ruling religion in the area, and for the most part adhered to Muslim customs by this practice.

 Contemporary debate

 In the early 21st century, taqiyya has become the subject of debate.
 According to S. Jonathon O'Donnell, some theories posit "the idea that Muslims have a religious duty to deceive non-Muslims if it furthers the cause" of Islam.
 He argues the "claim rests on a misreading of the concept of taqiyya, by which believers may conceal their faith if under threat of violence.
 This misreading is widely deployed in Islamophobic writings."
 The term has been used by writers and counter-jihadists such as Patrick Sookhdeo, who posit that Muslims use the doctrine as a key strategy in the Islamization of Western countries by hiding their true violent intents.

 In 2008 Raymond Ibrahim published in Jane's Islamic Affairs Analyst an article titled "Islam's doctrines of deception".
 Ibrahim presented his own translation of part of Lebanese Druze scholar Sami Makarem's monograph Al Taqiyya Fi Al Islam ("Dissimulation in Islam").
 Ibrahim quoted:

 Michael Ryan, also in Jane's, characterized Ibrahim's article as "well-researched, factual in places but ... ultimately misleading".
 Ibrahim responded in 2009 with "Taqiyya Revisited: A Response to the Critics", on his blog and on the Middle East Forum website.
-Ibrahim was again criticised for his view on Taqiya in 2019, by Islamic scholar Usama Hasan in the Jewish Chronicle.
+Ibrahim was again criticised for his view on Taqiyya in 2019, by Islamic scholar Usama Hasan in the Jewish Chronicle.
 Ibrahim also responded to Hasan in a FrontPage Magazine article titled "Taqiyya Sunset: Exposing the Darkness Shrouding Islamic Deceit."

 Stefan Wimmer argues that taqiyya is not a tool to deceive non-Muslims and spread Islam, but instead a defensive mechanism to save one's life when it is in great danger (giving the example of the Reconquista).
 Similar views are shown by Jakob Skovgaard-Petersen from the University of Copenhagen.

+Dutch-Palestinian political analyst Mouin Rabbani wrote in a piece that was published by Zeteo: "Prior to the 9/11 terrorist attacks [...] and the tsunami of Islamophobia it unleashed, I’d never heard of taqiyya.
+Nor had any of the Muslims, or those identified as Muslims, that I had encountered before that time.", he called the term a "useful term" to dismiss criticism and inconvinient facts.